uree/boominator3000/README.md

 `/tolpe?from=2021-10-20&update=true`

 the list of albums is refreshed ie. fetched from radiostudent.si anew.
-By default `update=true` fetches the albums which are newer than the ones already in the db.
+By default `update=true` fetches the albums if the number of pages at https://radiostudent.si/glasba/topla-bumov has increased since last update.

 To fetch older albums, use `/full-update`.